TV Slagalica: Games

-This game is only played in the superfinal.
+This game is only played in the super final.

-The players are offered blank letter spaces that when filled, contain a phrase, book name, movie name and similar.
+The players are offered blank letter spaces that, when filled, contain a phrase, book name, movie name and similar.
 The game is played twice, each time started by a different player.
 Each player starts off with 30 points.
 The player guesses a letter.
-When guessed, the letter appears in all empty spaces it would show up in when the phrase is complete.
+When guest, the letter appears in all empty spaces it would show up in when the phrase is complete.
 Every time they guess a letter that appears in the clue, they lose a point, but if the letter does not appear at all, they lose three points.
 After the time runs out, the player guesses the phrase.
 If they manage to do so, they are awarded the number of points they had left.
 If they do not, the other player gets a chance to guess the phrase.
 If they manage to do so, they are awarded five points.
 No points are awarded if neither player guesses the given phrase.